 For the first few years, I worked solely from the office.
 However, at the end of 2017 things changed and I started to work remotely with periodic visits to the office (once every 1-2 months).

-As you can see, my remote work has been going on for several years already, so I’m going to share some tips that I hope will help you.
+As you can see, my work with remote teams has been going on for several years already, so I’m going to share some tips that I hope will help you.

 1. First and foremost – schedule your day